 The United States established diplomatic relations with Comoros in 1977, following its 1975 independence from France.
 The United States and Comoros enjoy friendly relations.
 The United States seeks to help counter piracy and terrorism in the Indian Ocean region through maintaining a strong bilateral relationship with Comoros and enhancing its maritime security.
 The United States does not maintain an embassy in Comoros.
 The U.S. Chargé d’Affaires in Madagascar is also accredited to Comoros.

 U.S. Assistance to Comoros

 U.S. security assistance to Comoros focuses on training its military and security forces and developing a maritime defense force.
 The Peace Corps is considering re-establishing a presence in Comoros, and a State Department English Language Fellow has managed English-language programs for a variety of local audiences.

 Comoros is eligible for preferential trade benefits under the African Growth and Opportunity Act.
 The United States receives a growing percentage of Comoros exports but supplies only a negligible fraction of its imports.
 The United States has signed a trade and investment framework agreement with the Common Market for Eastern and Southern Africa, of which Comoros is a member.

 Comoros Membership in International Organizations

 Comoros and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, and World Bank.
 Comoros also is an observer to the World Trade Organization.

 The U.S. Ambassador to Madagascar also is accredited to Comoros.
-There currently is no U.S. Ambassador to Madagascar; the U.S. Charge d'Affaires is Eric Wong.
+The current U.S. Ambassador to Madagascar is Robert T. Yamate.
 Other principal embassy officials are listed in the Department's Key Officers List.